 In 2007 Keith became club President of the Arsenal Ladies team.
 He has always been pragmatic about the club’s future and did not rule out the club eventually going public or the major shareholders eventually deciding to sell their stakes.
 He resigned as a Director at Arsenal Holdings plc on 1 May 2008 and continued until May 2009 as a consultant.

-Olof RappNon-executive director and Chairman
+Olof RappNon-executive director

 Olof Rapp joined VistaJet International as Senior Vice President in 2015 after 34 years with Rolls- Royce International and Volvo Truck Corporation.
 He has vast international experience and has held leading managerial positions in various parts of the world, from South America to Asia (Brazil, Iran, Turkey, Singapore, Thailand and Malaysia).
 His last position at Rolls Royce was as Regional Director, Malaysia, with overall responsibility for Rolls-Royce’s business in Malaysia and Brunei (Civil & Defence Aviation, Marine, Civil Nuclear and Energy) and represented the company at the highest level, leading and facilitating the company’s interest and activities.
 His last position at Volvo was Managing Director of Volvo Malaysia, where he led a successful restructuring of the company.